To provide recommendations, a tracking process needs to collect user behavior on the customer's site. The most popular user events are:

 The exact identifiers that are tracked are also recommended ("what-you-track-is-what-you-get").
 By default, it is not possible to track SKUs but recommend UPCs.
 The following use case is typical for eCommerce business:

-Customer A implements the recommendation engine and decides to use the SKU as item identifiers and recommendable items.
+Customer A implements the Personalization server and decides to use the SKU as item identifiers and recommendable items.
 End users who browse through the shop probably get recommendations of the same item that is currently displayed but in a different size and/or color, a so-called "variant".
-The recommendation engine does not recognize relations between items, therefore, every single SKU is used to calculate similarities between them.
+The Personalization server does not recognize relations between items, therefore, every single SKU is used to calculate similarities between them.
 In the case of bestsellers, this could lead to the appearance of a shirt in size L on position 2 and the same shirt in size M on position 4.

 Customer B decides to use the UPC as item identifiers.
 This results in recommendations that do not contain variations of the currently shown item.
 Therefore, the detail page of shirt X does not contain a recommendation for the same shirt in a different size.
 And the same shirt does not show up twice on a list of bestseller recommendations.